Juanse036/movie_api/README.md

 # Run

-Once you've created a .env file with your one key you can RUN de app
+Once you've created a .env file with your own key you can RUN de app

 ```bash
 npm run dev